mgarciaferreiro/datcom-adk/biomed_agent/README.md

 # Biomedical Agent

-A blank template for creating an AI agent that can answer questions about biomedical topics.
+An AI agent that leverages the [Data Commons](https://datacommons.org/) knowledge graph to answer questions about biomedical entities, including diseases, drugs, genes, and more.

 ## Overview

-This agent is built on Google's ADK (Agent Development Kit) and is intended as a starting point for developing a biomedical information retrieval system.
-When fully implemented, the agent could:
+This agent is built on Google's ADK (Agent Development Kit) and provides access to biomedical information through the Data Commons knowledge graph.
+The agent can:

-1. **Provide basic medical information** about conditions, treatments, and drugs
+1. **Identify biomedical entities** from user queries
+2. **Retrieve DCIDs** (Data Commons IDs) for biomedical entities
+3. **Access properties** of biomedical entities in the knowledge graph
-2. **Search medical literature** from sources like PubMed
+4. **Search scientific literature** via PubMed for the latest research
-3. **Find clinical trials** related to specific conditions
-4. **Answer general health questions** with proper citations
+5. **Provide browser links** to view entities in the Data Commons browser

-## Current Status
+## Current Capabilities

-This is a blank template with placeholder functionality.
-The agent currently includes:
+The agent currently includes these core functionalities:

-- A basic agent setup using Google's ADK
-- A function for looking up DCIDs for biomedical entities and other entities using Data Commons API's bulk find endpoint
-  - Supports optional entity type specification for disambiguation (e.g., "Disease", "Drug", "Country")
-  - Efficiently handles multiple entity lookups in a single API call
-- A placeholder function for returning information about medical conditions
-- A template .env file for API credentials
+- **Entity Recognition**: Identifies biomedical entities mentioned in queries using Data Commons' entity recognition API
+- **Property Retrieval**: Fetches specific properties of biomedical entities from the knowledge graph
+- **PubMed Integration**: Searches PubMed for scientific articles related to biomedical queries
+- **Browser Link Generation**: Creates links to the Data Commons browser for further exploration

+## Technical Details

+The agent uses four main functions to interact with Data Commons and PubMed APIs:

+1. `get_entity_dcids(entities)` - Recognizes entities in text and returns their DCIDs
+2. `get_entity_property(dcid, propName)` - Retrieves specific properties for an entity by its DCID
+3. `get_browser_link(dcids)` - Generates browser links to view entities in the Data Commons interface
+4. `get_pubmed_articles(query, max_results)` - Searches PubMed for scientific articles related to a query

 ## Setup and Installation